UniMath/agda-unimath/src/metric-spaces/cauchy-approximations-premetric-spaces.lagda.md

 [(`ε + δ`)-neighbourhood](metric-spaces.premetric-structures.md) for all
 `(ε δ : ℚ⁺)`.

-This follows Definition 4.5.5 of {{#cite Booij2020PhD}} or Definition 11.2.10 of
+This follows Definition 4.5.5 of {{#cite Booij2020PhD}} and Definition 11.2.10 of
 {{#cite UF13}}.

 ## Definitions

-### The property of being a cauchy approximation in a premetric space
+### The property of being a Cauchy approximation in a premetric space

 ```agda
 module _